-New immune system discoveredMay 20th, 2013 in Immunology /
+New immune system discoveredMay 20, 2013 by Natalia Van Stralen in Medicine & Health / Immunology

 (Medical Xpress)—A research team, led by Jeremy Barr, a biology post-doctoral fellow, unveils a new immune system that protects humans and animals from infection.